Hindustan Ambassador: Engines

 In the early 1990s, the old Austin-designed B-Series OHV straight-4 BMC 1.5L petrol engine was replaced in favour of an Isuzu 1.8 litre engine and became the fastest production car in India, beating Fiats, and the Maruti Suzuki cars at that time.
 The engines currently available are the 1500 DSL (1.5L 37 bhp diesel engine), 1800 ISZ (1.8 L 75 bhp MPFI petrol engine), 2000 DSZ (2.0 L 50 bhp Isuzu diesel engine) and 2000 DSZ Turbo (2.0 L 75 bhp turbocharged intercooled Isuzu diesel engine).

 In the late 1970s a limited batch of Mark III Ambassadors were produced with 1,760 cc engines.
 They were fitted with Constant Velocity SU side-draft carburettors of an earlier era instead of the more common indigenous variable velocity Solex down-draft units.
 The engine blocks of these cars had "1760" etched on them instead of the usual "1500".
 These were probably produced to handle the extra load of the piston-driven air conditioner compressors available in those days.
 The trim (metal beading) of these cars were a throwback to the sixties because they were chrome plated instead of aluminium.

 Reception

 The Ambassador was claimed to be the best taxi in the world by Top Gear in Episode 2 of their 20th series.

 An article by Hormazd Sorabjee entitled An Epitaph for India's "Appalling" National Car appeared in a July 2014 issue of BBC Magazine.

 Other variants

-A local customiser, Parikh Coach Builders, had created an Ambassador limousine which had found it's place in the Limca Book of Records.
+A local customiser, Parikh Coach Builders, had created an Ambassador limousine which had found its place in the Limca Book of Records.